MatthewDaws/AccessibleLaTeX/mathjax.md

 On my very old Surface Pro laptop, the performance is dismal, to the point of making a long document almost unusable.

+**Moral:** Another reason to keep HTML documents short, and allow easy navigation between different documents to form a larger body of work.

 ## What we should actually expect